Vaccinations & Titre Testing

 Contact us to discuss a suitable vaccination regime for your dog.

-TITRE TESTING – Now Offered!
+ANTIBODY TITRE TESTING – Now Offered!

 What is Vaccine Titre Testing?

-A titre test is a laboratory test measuring the existence and level of antibodies to disease in a dog’s bloodstream.
+An antibody titre test is a laboratory test measuring the existence and level of antibodies to disease in a dog’s bloodstream.
 Antibodies are produced when an antigen (like a virus or bacteria) provokes a response from the dogs immune system.
 This response can come from natural exposure or from a vaccination.
 A Titre test is able to be performed on adult dogs, after they have had their full course of puppy vaccinations.
 We take a small blood sample during the annual health check consult to facilitate the test.

 What is the benefit to titre testing vs. vaccine ‘boosters’?